qexat/garnet/README.md

  * Tail call optimization is not guarenteed -- Drop impl's get in the way, but it should be possible to avoid that, or at least make it so the compiler gives a warning if it can't guarentee that
- * Lack of construct-on-heap is occasionally kinda awful.
+ * Lack of construct-on-heap is occasionally kinda awful, though far more often totally unnoticable.
  * Rather mediocre support for data type reflection at either compile or run time, such as RTTI in general.
 Also bites us in trying to make C-like enums, separate enum discriminants from enums or vice versa (which makes them awkward to compose),
  * Rust's closures are awful.
+ * On the note of boilerplate-y stuff, see <https://github.com/rustwasm/walrus/blob/121340d3113e0102707b2b07cab3e764cea1ed6b/crates/macro/src/lib.rs> for an example of a giant, complex, heavy proc macro that is used exactly once to generate a huge amount of entirely uninteresting --but nonetheless necessary-- code.
+It's good that you can use a macro for it, but it's kinda less good that you need to.

 ## Glory points in Rust to exploit or even enhance